adesal120/Formal-Letter-/README.md

 # Formal-Letter-
-Created a template for writing a formal letter on the web
+Created a template for writing a formal letter on the web | Built with HTML & CSS